CybercentreCanada/assemblyline-ui/README.md

  **NOTE**: All response codes return this output layout

-###### Views
+#### Views

-The uWsgi views are built in layers:
+The views are built in layers:

 1. It all starts with the python code which takes care of the authentication and loads information about the page and about the user
-2. It then passes that information to the Jinja template for the page to be rendered.
+2. It then passes that information to the Jinja template for the page to be rendered
 3. When it reaches the browser, the page in loaded into the angular controller which then in turn calls more APIs to load the data
 4. The angular layer loads the data received from the API into angular specific templates to render the page's final components

-### Gunicorn
+#### SocketIO endpoints

-Gunicorn is used as the SocketIO server.
-This server will provide authenticated access to many Redis broadcast queues.
+Assemblyline 4 also provide a list of SocketIO endpoints to get information about the system live.
+The endpoints will provide authenticated access to many Redis broadcast queues.
 It is a way for the system to notify user of changes and health of the system without having them to query for that information.

 The following queues can be listen on: